Asset Lifecycle Management Process: Optimizing Your IT Strategy

 A structured ALM process delivers five core benefits:

 - Higher asset utilization.
-You know what you have, where it is, and whether it is earning its keep.
+You know what you have, where it is, and whether it earns its keep.

 - Cost control.
 Tracking maintenance, warranty, and depreciation data prevents surprise expenses.